Mathmode/Optimizing-VPINNs-Using-LS/README.md

 # Optimizing VPINNs Using LS

-Pieces of code for the experiments described in the manuscript **"Optimizing Variational Physics-Informed Neural Networks Using Least Squares"**, available at [link to the preprint soon!]
+Pieces of code for the experiments described in the manuscript **"Optimizing Variational Physics-Informed Neural Networks Using Least Squares"** available at [link to the preprint soon!]

 ### Section `S3_automatic_differentiation`